Are you wondering what the danger zone is for turkey?

 What Is The Turkey Danger Zone?

-This is because bacteria reproduce at a rapid pace within this temperature span which can cause food-borne illnesses.
+This is because bacteria reproduce rapidly within this temperature span, which can cause food-borne illnesses.

-You don’t want to allow your turkey to sit in the danger zone for more than an hour.
+You don’t want your turkey to sit in the danger zone for over an hour.

-Keeping meat out of the danger zone temperatures of 40°F to 140°F is one of the most important factors in food safety, to prevent illness.
+Keeping meat out of the danger zone temperatures of 40°F to 140°F is one of the most important factors in food safety, as it prevents illness.

 Why 40°F to 140°F?

-When food is stored at a temperature below 40°, any bacterial growth slows to a reasonable pace.
-This is why it takes longer for meat to spoil when it is stored in the refrigerator, compared to the counter overnight.
+When food is stored below 40°, any bacterial growth slows reasonably.
+This is why it takes longer for meat to spoil when stored in the refrigerator than on the counter overnight.

-Types of bacteria that cause foodborne illness can’t survive for long at temperatures above 140°F. This is why many meat products are considered to be fully cooked at 145°, although it is best to cook poultry for a bit longer.
+Types of bacteria that cause foodborne illness can’t survive for long at temperatures above 140°F. This is why many meat products are considered fully cooked at 145°, although cooking poultry for a bit longer is best.

 Accurately Monitoring The Danger Zones

-Read further for food safety advice when smoking turkey as well as how else you can reduce contamination from potential bacteria growth.
+Read further for food safety advice when smoking turkey and how to reduce contamination from potential bacteria growth.

 Tip: Calibrate the probes with ice water before starting your cooking method.